a-anker/ARIANNA_Experiment/README.md

- For more tips on installing other analysis tools used within ARIANNA, refer to the README in Geoffrey Gaswint's [ARIANNA](https://github.com/ggaswint/ARIANNAanalysis) repository.
+For more tips on installing other analysis tools used within ARIANNA such as ROOT, snowShovel, and additional requirements, refer to the README in Geoffrey Gaswint's [ARIANNA](https://github.com/ggaswint/ARIANNAanalysis) repository.